NRA turmoil creates rift among some big donors

 The donor, David Dell’Aquila, also claims that he has gotten others like him to withhold millions of dollars.

-Over the years, Dell’Aquila given about $100,000 and he and his wife, who have no children, pledged to bequeath several million dollars from an estate he amassed after a career as a technology consultant.
+Over the years, Dell’Aquila has given about $100,000 and he and his wife pledged to bequeath several million dollars from an estate he amassed after a career as a technology consultant.

 Large donors have long been a reliable source of money for the NRA, helping fuel the clout that it wields in American politics.